ceneezer/Tet-craft/README.md

 You can Chat remotely with friends through unlimited, unrestricted (unsecured) WAN connectivity and grow your universe from three basic facts into infinite complexity.

-The environment is a 4 or Tetra-Sphere, in which top and bottom link through left and right to create the illusion of a circle, behind you is you, in the past, blue-shifted or red-shifted as you scale time - infinitly ahead is a singularity, growing and shrinnking likewise.
+The environment is a 4 or Tetra-Sphere, which maps a klien bottles topology, in which top and bottom link through left and right to create the illusion of a circle.
+Behind you is you, in the past, blue-shifted or red-shifted as you scale time - infinitly ahead is a singularity, growing and shrinnking likewise.

 ### Install ###